matiduda/scope-tags-mock-repo-for-testing-only/README.md

-Mock repository which is used by some unit tests, as it is easier to work with a mock than to create it from scratch for each test.
+Mock repository which is used by some unit tests.

+It is much easier to work with a mock than to create it from scratch for each test.